WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 #### Arguments

-1. *from* - Mandatory Argument, Accepts a *Long* value representing epoch timestamp which defines the start of the query span, By default the `createdTime` field used for comparision, but this can be overriden to use `endedTime` by using the `timeComparator` argument.
+1. *from* - Mandatory argument: accepts a *Long* value representing epoch timestamp which defines the start of the query span, By default the `createdTime` field is used for comparision, but this can be overriden to use `endedTime` by using the `timeComparator` argument.

-2. *to* - Mandatory Argument, Accepts a *Long* value representing epoch timestamp which defines the end of the query span, By default the `createdTime` field used for comparision, but this can be overriden to use `endedTime` by using the `timeComparator` argument.
+2. *to* - Mandatory argument: accepts a *Long* value representing epoch timestamp which defines the end of the query span, By default the `createdTime` field is used for comparision, but this can be overriden to use `endedTime` by using the `timeComparator` argument.

-3. *timeComparator* - Optional Argument, Accepts a value of `QueryTimeType` type, This defines which field should `from` and `to` arguments use for retrieving documents, Accepted values are `createdTime` and `endedTime`.
+3. *timeComparator* - Optional argument: accepts a value of `QueryTimeType` type, This defines which field should `from` and `to` arguments use for retrieving documents, Accepted values are `createdTime` and `endedTime`.

-4. *filter* - Optional Argument, Accepts an *TaskLegDetailsFilters* object, This is used to filter results based on a user defined criteria, Refer filtering section for more details.
+4. *filter* - Optional argument: accepts an *TaskLegDetailsFilters* object, This is used to filter results based on a user defined criteria, Refer to the [filtering section](#support-for-filtering-data) for more details.

-5. *aggregations* - Optional Argument, Accepts a List of `TaskLegV2Aggregation`, This is used to perform aggregations over data.
-Refer aggregations section for more details.
+5. *aggregations* - Optional argument: accepts a List of `TaskLegV2Aggregation`, This is used to perform aggregations over data.
+Refer to the [aggregations section](#performing-aggregations) for more details.

-6. *aggregationInterval*- Optional Argument, Accepts a `IntervalData` object, This is used when time-based aggregation needs to be performed.
-Refer aggregations section for more details.
+6. *aggregationInterval*- Optional argument: accepts a `IntervalData` object, This is used when time-based aggregation needs to be performed.
+Refer to the [aggregations section](#interval-based-group-bys) for more details.

-7. *pagination* - Optional Argument, Accepts an object of `Pagination` object, This is used to perform pagination.
-Refer pagination section for more details.
+7. *pagination* - Optional argument: accepts an object of `Pagination` object, This is used to perform pagination.
+Refer to the [pagination section](#pagination-support-1) for more details.

 A sample query to fetch CLR records can be found [here](taskLegDetails/Fetching%20Raw%20Data/Simple%20Query.graphql), the response for the same is [here](taskLegDetails/Fetching%20Raw%20Data/Simple%20Query-response.json).

 ## Support for Filtering data

-Filtering of data is supported using the `filter` and `extFilter` arguments which is supported in context of fetching raw data and while performing aggregations, irrespective of the operation the syntax remains the same.
+Filtering of data is supported using the `filter` and `extFilter` arguments.
+Filtering  is supported in both the operations, fetching raw data or performing aggregations, the syntax for defining the filter criteria remains the same.

 The distinction between `filter` and `extFilter` is type of fields they allow filtering on.
 In a *taskDetails* query, `filter` is used for filtering data based on fields available in a CSR record and `extFilter` is used for filtering data based on fields available in a CAR record, Similarly in an *agentSession* query, `filter` is used for filtering based on  ASR fields and `extFilter` is used for filtering based on AAR fields.
 In a *taskLegDetails* query `extfilter`  is **not** supported and  `filter` can be used to filter data based on CLR fields.